ictinnovations/ictagent/doc/developer_guide.md

 **Screen Normal**
 Its the very first screen that appears when the user clicks on the browser action i.e on the icon of the extension in toolbar.It has calling functionality.
 User can dial any number from this screen. (div#screennormal)
+It has two buttons that change the status of agent.Status Online and offline.(button#onlinebtn) and (button#offlinebtn).

 **Screen Dialing**
 This screen appears when a user dials a number and clicks on the call button.It has an end call button.(div#screendialing)|